ACR Messina: A.C. Rinascita Messina

 In March 2009, Rome-based entrepreneur Alfredo Di Lullo acquired Football Club Messina Peloro in a blind auction held by the Court of Messina in April 2009.
 The club was renamed A.C.
 Rinascita Messina (rinascita means "revived").
-On 4 January 2011, the club was transferred to the group Martorano which on 14 August 2011, sold it to Raffaele "Lello" Manfredi.

-In June 2012, the club was acquired by a consortium led by prominent football manager Pietro Lo Monaco, former managing director at Serie A club Catania and one of the masterminds behind the club's rise into top flight in the 2000s.
-Messina finished 4th in Group I and qualified to the promotion playoffs in the 2011–12 season.
-It eliminated Battipagliese by a score of 3–1 in the first round but was eliminated by Cosenza by a score of 3–0 in the second round.
-Messina finally became champions of Group I of Serie D and were promoted to Lega Pro Seconda Divisione, the fourth level of the Italian league.
-After winning the Lega Pro Seconda Divisione/B title, the club was then admitted to play in the unified 2014–15 Lega Pro season.

 A.C.
 Riunite Messina

 Since the summer of 2014, the new name of the club is Associazioni Calcio Riunite Messina.
 In the 2014–15 season, the club was relegated to Serie D, but it was readmitted to Lega Pro for involvement in sporting fraud.
 Since the summer of 2015, the new owner and president is Natale Stracuzzi.
 The club failed to submit its surety by the 5 July 2017 deadline and was expelled by Lega Pro.
 A successor club, A.C.R.
 Messina S.s.d. a r.l. was admitted to the 2017–18 Serie D.